Biggest remaining need for all 32 NFL teams

 Biggest need: Guards

 The Niners can use a starting-caliber guard -- or two.
-The 49ers have addressed most of their other needs, though they could still use a real difference maker at edge rusher.
+The 49ers have addressed most of their other needs, though they could still use a real difference-maker at edge rusher.
 But there is a clear desire to get better at guard where right now the Niners have a trio of Laken Tomlinson, Joshua Garnett and Erik Magnuson competing for two spots after the departure of Brandon Fusco to Atlanta.
 That help could come via the draft but it wouldn't be a surprise to see San Francisco keep its eyes open for a veteran guard and still add one in the draft. -- Nick Wagoner

 Seattle Seahawks